SaaS companies are unique creatures in the business world.

 Hamid came up with the idea for the ratio by taking the quick ratio formula from accounting, also commonly known as the acid-test ratio, and adapting it to work with SaaS companies.
-The acid-test ratio is just one of many ratios that accountants use to determine a company’s financial stability and capacity to pay its current liabilities and debts.
+The acid-test ratio is just one of many ratios that accountants use to determine a company’s financial stability and capacity to pay its current liabilities like taxes or payables and debts.

 Since Hamid created the SaaS quick ratio, multiple venture capitalists, investors, and tech-savvy business people hold the ratio in high regard, and have been using it to measure the performance of SaaS startups and established SaaS companies alike.

 The idea behind co-opting the accounting metric to SaaS growth is that it can give investors a better look into the overall health of a SaaS company with just one metric: it shows overall performance, but considers underlying churn as part of that overall performance.